andypeel/katacoda-scenarios/build-a-ReactJS-UI/step3.md

 }
 ```

-Go through the HTML and replace all the concrete values for cat (like "Milo") with code to ready them from the variable (e.g. `{cat.name}`).
+Go through the HTML and replace all the concrete values for cat (like "Milo") with code to read them from the cat Object (e.g. `{cat.name}`).
+You should see Milo's details change to be Luna's details.
+Note some fields are used more than once.

+As you make code changes, notice in the terminal window that React is picking up your changes and pushing them to the web page.
+You are "live editing" the page.

 Here's a longer example: